Chase Jeter: College career

 Jeter received limited playing time in his freshman season, averaging 1.9 points and 1.9 rebounds per game over 32 appearances.
+During the early part of his sophomore season, Jeter would fill in for injured freshmen Marques Bolden and Harry Giles III.
 In his sophomore debut, he made his first career start, recording a season-high 11 points and eight rebounds in a 94–49 win over Marist.
 In January 2017, he missed a game against NC State as he underwent surgery to treat a herniated disk and was subsequently limited for the final two months of the season.
 As a sophomore, Jeter averaged 2.6 points, 2.7 rebounds and 1.1 blocks in 14.9 minutes per game.
 After the season, he announced that he would transfer from Duke and sit out the following season.
 Coach Mike Krzyzewski praised his academic record and stated he wished Jeter the best.

 On May 16, 2017, Jeter committed to continue his career at Arizona.
 In his debut for the Wildcats on November 7, 2018, he registered his first double-double with 11 points and 10 rebounds in a 90–60 victory over Houston Baptist.
 On January 12, 2019, Jeter posted a career-high 23 points and nine rebounds in an 87–65 win over California.
 Later that month, he missed two games with a sore back.
 When he returned against Arizona State, Jeter experienced lingering stiffness and went 1-of-5 from the floor.
 As a junior, Jeter averaged 10.9 points and a team-high 6.6 rebounds per game.
 After considering graduate transferring and playing professionally, he decided to remain with Arizona as a fifth-year senior while pursuing a master's degree.
 Jeter missed the final two games of the conference season for an undisclosed violation of team rules.
 He averaged 6.5 points, 4.2 rebounds in 16.2 minutes per game.
 His play was hampered by several injuries during his senior season.

+Professional career

+Raiffeisen Flyers Wels (2022–2023)

+After going undrafted in the 2020 NBA draft, Jeter spent two years out of basketball, finishing his master's degree at Arizona and on October 13, 2022, he signed with Raiffeisen Flyers Wels of the Austrian Basketball Bundesliga where he played 37 games and averaged 8.3 points, 6.3 rebounds and 0.6 assists in 18.9 minutes.

+NH Ostrava (2023–2024)

+On June 26, 2023, Jeter signed with NH Ostrava of the National Basketball League, playing in 19 games while averaging 13.1 points, 6.7 rebounds and 0.7 assists in 21.6 minutes.

+Capital City Go-Go (2025–present)

+On October 12, 2024, Jeter signed with the Oklahoma City Thunder, but was waived two days later.
+On October 25, Jeter joined the Oklahoma City Blue, but was waived on November 4.
+On January 17, 2025, Jeter joined the Capital City Go-Go.